cgq-qgc/pyhelp/docs/data.rst

 the grid must be formatted and saved in the working directory as a coma-separated text file named :file:`grid_input.csv`.
-An example of correctly formatted input grid data file is shown in :numref:`grid_datafile_example`.
-:numref:`table_grid_field_desc` presents the required information that must be provided for each cell of the grid in the input grid data file.
+An example of correctly formatted input grid data file is shown in :numref:`grid_datafile_example` and :numref:`table_grid_field_desc` presents the required information that must be provided for each cell of the grid in the input grid data file.
-Note that the name of the fields must be respected faithfully in the data header of the file, as well as the units of the data.
+Note that the name of the fields must be respected faithfully in the data header of the file :file:`grid_input.csv`, as well as the units of the data.

 The field `run` is used to identify cells that must be run with HELP.
 All cells with a `run` value of 0 are skipped when executing :meth:`pyhelp.HelpManager.calc_help_cells`.
-The method :meth:`pyhelp.HelpManager.get_run_cellnames` can be used to get a list of cell ids for wich the `run` value is 1.
+Moreover, the method :meth:`pyhelp.HelpManager.get_run_cellnames` can be used to get a list of cell ids for wich the `run` value is 1.
 The field `context` is used to identify cells that are consisered to be located in surface water bodies.
-It is also used to identify cells that are located near a stream, in urban areas, and cells for which data are incomplete.
+This field is also used to identify cells that are located near a stream, in urban areas, and cells for which data are incomplete.

 In addition, any field can be added to the grid for cell selection purpose.